LukeClancy/dynamic-records-meritfront/README.md

 3.0.24
 - changed how questionable_attribute_set works again, this time by using attr_accessors on the singleton class.
 Seems to paper over the default reflections nicely which has been a huge issue.
 They use this weird delegate thing which has been throwing me off.
 Anyway, no more evals which is nice.
 This fixed an issue with dynamic attach one-to-many relations.

+3.1.0
+- will try keeping breaking changes out of minor version here-on-out.
+- better debugging messages and warnings for instaload
+- returning an array in the attach_on proc will now treat each item in the array as its own attach_on key instead of all as one key.
+So for example you can attach one user to multiple posts, and only return one user object from the database.
+- see the dynamic_attach docs above for more on that attach_on thing.

 ## Questions
 - Q: does the name of a sql operation have anything to do with prepared statements?